This Yogurt Parfait Breakfast Popsicles recipe is a quick, easy, and healthy breakfast that’s great for on-the-go meals. Kids will love these!

 - The popsicle molds that I use are a set of 10, holding 3 ounces each.

-- Feel free to use you favorite berries in this recipe.
+- Feel free to use your favorite berries in this recipe.

 - ½ cup fresh blueberries